wzh99/IRL/README.md

 @g = 4
 ```

 Here we know that the final value of global variable `@g` is four.
-18 instructions were executed, and it took 39 clock cycles to run this program.
+18 instructions were executed, and it took 39 time units to run this program.

 What if some runtime error occurs?
 We can see by modifying `$q <- ptr *i64 $p, 1` to `$q <- ptr *i64 $p, 2`.